top of page

 original.jpg

-Some copies of the original "De Weintraub" record had a copy of the TAKRL catalogue glued on the back cover.
-The catalogue reports a record released with number 1906 (a Fleetwood Mac record).
-This suggests that The Beatles release was first re-numbered as 1906, then the mother was renumbered with the final numbers.
+Some copies of the original "De Weintraub" record had a copy of the TAKRL catalog glued on the back cover.
+The catalog reports a record released with the number 1906 (a Fleetwood Mac record).
+This suggests that the Beatles release was first renumbered as 1906, then the mothers were re-renumbered with the final numbers.
 This may also have been distributed this way when the company run out of the de-luxe cover.

 4.jpg